 job searchresources (company career sites, recruiters, job searchboards).

-- If a posted job (whether on LinkedIn or some
+- If a posted job (whether on

 job searchsite) is more than 7 days old, chances are that tens of resumes (if not hundreds) have already been sent (so maybe you should focus somewhere else).